callbackwomen/callback-women-rails/CRITERIA.md

 (Not hackathons, meetups, networking groups, etc.)

-2. **Of professonial coders speaking to professional coders about topics relevant to professional programming** (Not academia conferences, founders conferences, conferences for tech executives, etc.
+2. **Of professional coders speaking to professional coders about topics relevant to professional programming** (Not academia conferences, founders conferences, conferences for tech executives, etc.
 _Yes_ to conferences that meet this criteria yet also cultivate/welcome participation of coders who aren't _yet_ professionals.
 For example, people who are aspiring, studying, or apprenticing.)